 Through 310 plate appearances following the All-Star break, the backstop hit .369/.384/.631 with 20 homers and 64 RBI.
 Those 20 second-half dingers were either equal to or more than his season-long output in 17 different years of his big-league career.
 The best month of all was August.
 Pudge posted a 1.028 OPS with 12 homers and 28 RBI, all of which were easily his best production of any month that season.

 Adrián Beltré had himself a solid career prior to landing in Texas with the Rangers in time for the 2011 season.
 However, it certainly seems like he saved some of his best work for the final eight years of his big-league tenure.
 A good example involves his power numbers.
 Between 1998 and 2010, Beltré had just one performance of 30-plus homers and 100-plus RBI.
 It was his final year with the Dodgers when he slugged 48 dingers with 121 RBI en route to finishing second in NL MVP voting.

-He didn’t quite reach those numbers again in his career, but upon getting to the Rangers, Beltré immediately started producing at a higher level and with more consistency.
-The veteran third baseman enjoyed three different 30-100 campaigns, and he slugged at least 30 homers in each of his first three years with the organization.
+He didn’t quite reach those numbers again, but upon getting to the Rangers, Beltré immediately started producing at a higher level and with more consistency.
+The veteran third baseman enjoyed three different 30-100 campaigns.
+He slugged at least 30 homers in each of his first three years with the organization.

 Rangers All Time Home Run Leaders: The Rest

-Here’s what the rest of the top-20 career home run hitters in Rangers history currently looks like:
+Here’s what the rest of the top-20 career home run hitters in Rangers history currently look like: